Nailgy/SelfAssessment/Skills/Programming.md

   - Functor: 👂 heard
   - Monad: 👂 heard
   - Monoid: 👂 heard
-  - Generator: 🎓 known
+  - Generator: u
   - Coroutine: 👂 heard
 - Data structures
   - Array: 🖐️ used
   - Structure: 🖐️ used
   - Record: 🖐️ used
-  - Enum: 🎓 known
+  - Enum: u
   - Instance: 🖐️ used
   - Object: 🖐️ used
   - Collection: 🖐️ used